How we work

 Government’s response

-All ICAI reports produce a set of recommendations for the government to consider.
+Most ICAI reviews produce a set of recommendations for the government to consider.

 Aid-spending departments that are the subject of a recommendation are required to produce departmental responses to the ICAI review, indicating whether they ‘accept’, ‘partially accept’ or ‘reject’ each recommendation and setting out the management actions that they propose to take in response.